 THE MISSION AND VISION OF CATHOLIC EDUCATION

-Saint Ambrose College is one of twelve schools in England in the Edmund Rice Schools Network and it was rated ‘Outstanding’ by both Ofsted and the Diocese of Shrewsbury upon our last inspections.
+Saint Ambrose College is one of twelve schools in England in the Edmund Rice Schools Network and it was rated ‘Good’ by Ofsted and 'Outstanding' in the last inspection by the Diocese of Shrewsbury.
 In 1940 the De La Salle Brothers of Les Vauxbelet’s College in Guernsey evacuated the island and re- established their school in our local area.
 “St Ambrose College” was officially opened in 1942, named in honour of St Ambrose of Milan, but as a nod of thanks towards the local Bishop Ambrose Moriarty.
 The De La Salle Brothers returned to Guernsey following the liberation of the Channel Islands and in September 1945, at the request of the Bishop, the Christian Brothers took responsibility for St Ambrose College.
 Whilst no Christian Brothers have taught at St Ambrose College since the 1990s, the charism of the founder of the Christian Brothers, Blessed Edmund Ignatius Rice, is retained at the heart of all that we do.

 St Ambrose College is one of twelve Edmund Rice schools in England and each Edmund Rice school is also a Catholic school.